-In late 2014, Mark McComas at Gridwell helped us sculpt a vision for a professional theatre company with a community heart.
+In late 2014, some good friends at Gridwell came around our urgent desires to make theatre that is honest, relevant, and beautiful, and they helped us sculpt a vision for a professional theatre company with a community heart.
 We came up with two images: the river and the rail.
 We latched onto the idea, because the river and the rail are emblematic of Knoxville’s proud, industrious past.
 The heart of downtown Knoxville is situated between these two modes of transit, and we owe much of our city’s identity and growth to both.
 Together, they are intrinsically and inseparably Knoxville.

 But the river and the rail also represent a sort of separation.
 When you look at the demographics of Knoxville, the people that live on the river and the people that live near the tracks experience Knoxville from vastly different perspectives.
 Our neighborhoods, churches, community groups, and social circles seem deeply divided along various lines.
 Some are the literal lines of the Tennessee River or the tracks of the railroad, and some are metaphorical, like the lines between races, religions, and ethnic groups or the culture lines between east, west, north, and south Knoxville.
 The goal of River & Rail Theatre is to not just create professional theatre accessible to all Knoxvillians, but to create theatre true to the stories of Knoxville, shared collectively by those on every side of every line.